 It is the creed of a slave.” ~ John Holt, [How Children Fail]

 “Compulsion – nonconsensual education – requires violence; it requires complete control over what students put into their brain, the people they are exposed to, the places they are authorized to be, and oftentimes, with free lunch programs, what food goes into their body.
 Compulsory systems are resentful of families who do not enforce homework or dress code policies; are reluctant to allow parents into its buildings except once or twice a year on special “open house” days; and fear parents who choose to homeschool.” ~ Brian Huskie, [A White Rose: A Soldier’s Story of Love, War, and School]

-Many parents are still recovering and deschooling from all the damage traditional schooling caused them so they don’t want to force their children into the same system of abuse
+8) Many parents are still recovering and deschooling from all the damage their schooling caused them so they don’t want to force their children into the same system of abuse

 9) Living outside the box | School constrains learning, that is its purpose.

 "Homeschooled children have greater potential to work outside the box because they are educated outside the box." ~ Thomas Purifoy